metomi/rose/sphinx/glossary.rst

       When a cylc detects that a suite has stalled an email will be sent to the user.
 Human interaction is required to escape a stalled state.

-   rose configuration
+   Rose configuration
-      Rose configurations are directories containing a rose configuration file along with other optional files and directories.
+      Rose configurations are directories containing a Rose configuration file along with other optional files and directories.

-      The two types of rose configuration relevant to cylc suites are:
+      The two types of Rose configuration relevant to cylc suites are:

-      * :term:`rose application configuration`
+      * :term:`Rose application configuration`
-      * :term:`rose suite configuration`
+      * :term:`Rose suite configuration`

       See also: